Lemon Poppy Cookies

 lemon poppy cut out cookies createdbydiane.com

-I’m on my lemon kick!
+I’ve been on a lemon kick!

 I love everything LEMON, and these cookies are SO worth making, trust me…they have a delicious light texture and wonderful lemon flavor.